-Carol Smillie is one of the UK's most sought-after presenters for television programmes, award ceremonies, corporate events, advertisements and charity work.
-Those who know her primarily from Changing Rooms may be surprised by the range of her work on and off the television.
+Carol Smillie is one of the UK's most sought-after presenters for lifestyle television programmes, award ceremonies, corporate events, advertisements and charity work.
+Those who know her primarily from Changing Rooms may be surprised by the range of her work on and also off the television.

-Carol Smillie began her career in showbusiness as the much publicised hostess on ITV's WHEEL OF FORTUNE, a role however, which denied her a chance to speak.
-She found her voice, and her feet, shortly after as one of the main reporters on BBC2's THE TRAVEL SHOW.
-After two years, she was snapped up as a regular on BBC1's HOLIDAY, often fronting the show.
+Carol Smillie began her career in show business as the much publicised hostess on ITV's Wheel of Fortune, a role however, which denied her a chance to speak.
+She found her voice, and her feet, shortly after as one of the main reporters on BBC2's The Travel Show.
+After two years, she was snapped up as a regular on BBC1's Holiday, often fronting the show.

-She has fronted 5 successful series of "Dream Holiday Homes" on FIVE.
-Carol is a regular guest on game shows and other popular programmes, she recently appeared on a celebrity version of ITV's "Who Wants to Be a Millionaire " and BBC's "Strictly Ice Dancing".
+She has fronted 5 successful series of Dream Holiday Homes on Five.
+Carol is a regular guest on game shows and other popular programmes, she appeared on a celebrity version of ITV's Who Wants to Be a Millionaire and BBC's Strictly Ice Dancing.

-ITV chose Carol as the main presenter to launch two new series for them, one was called "The Peoples Court" which helped members of the public sort out problems and the other was "A Brush With Fame" which had members of the public from all over the UK. competing to find out who was Britain's best amateur portrait painter.
+ITV chose Carol Smillie as the main presenter to launch two new series for them, one was called The Peoples Court which helped members of the public sort out problems and the other was A Brush With Fame which had members of the public from all over the UK competing to find out who was Britain's best amateur portrait painter.

-Carol has presented Hospital Live for Living TV and she also made an appearance from Norwich Cathedral on ITV on Christmas Eve and on Christmas day appeared on BBC 1 on "Before They Were Famous".
+Carol has presented Hospital Live for Living TV and she also made an appearance from Norwich Cathedral on ITV on Christmas Eve and on Christmas day appeared on BBC 1 on Before They Were Famous.

-Carol was one of the main celebrities on the recent BBC1 series, Strictly Come Dancing and she has also fronted a special report about DIY on ITV's Tonight With Trevor McDonald programme.
+Carol Smillie was one of the main celebrities on the recent BBC1 series, Strictly Come Dancing and she has also fronted a special report about DIY on ITV's Tonight With Trevor McDonald programme.